 Encyclopedia - History of Gambling

 Gambling is one of the activities that have been around for millennia.
-There is written evidence that the ancient cultures not only practiced gambling but considered it divine.
+There is written evidence that the ancient cultures not only practised gambling but considered it divine.
 Today, most historians agree that gambling had existed long before it was first mentioned in records.
 The reason is simple – gambling existed long before writing was invented.

 Although there is no way of knowing every single fact from the history of gambling, we do know of some events which had a profound influence on the development of modern casino games.
 Here are some of them!